Latest research: need-to-know findings

 Our waistlines are expanding, and the average number on the scales has crept up, but the Heart Foundation warns that Australians are growing more complacent about the health risks of those extra kilos.
 The average Aussie male is now 11.2kg above a healthy weight, while the average woman is 7.1kg above a healthy weight.

-Carrying excess weight, particularly around the mid-section, puts you at higher risk of a heart attack or stroke.
+Carrying excess weight, particularly around the middle, puts you at higher risk of a heart attack or stroke.
 Growing waistlines are also putting Australians in the danger zone.
 A waist measurement of 80cm or more for women and 94cm or more for men increases the risk of chronic diseases such as cancer and type 2 diabetes.
 The average woman’s waist size is 88cm, while the average bloke measures 98cm around the middle.

 Hidden risks of energy drinks